seattle-imtech/seattle-vr/hosting.md

-# Hosting a Seattle VR Event
+# Seattle VR Call for Venues

 Hosting a Seattle VR event, whether it be a demo night, panel discussion, hackathon, or something in between, is a great way to support and connect to a community of deeply passionate and engaged developers and enthusiasts.